apache/rocketmq-client-go/README.md

 ## Features
 At present, this SDK supports
 * sending message in synchronous mode
+* sending message in orderly mode
+* sending message in oneway mode
 * consuming message using push model
+* consuming message using pull model

 ----------
 ## How to use